Island Art Camp Adventure 2019

 Sessions are taught by Sue Roberts, Janice Veal and other guest artists.
 All of the first 4 sessions offer the same program, though each week some of our projects may vary slightly to accommodate returning students.
 Session 5 is an intensive all clay portraiture session.

 Students will create beautiful decorative papers and make a hand-made sketch book.
 Drawing in the sketchbook will be emphasized throughout the week.

 Painting With Watercolors and Acrylics

 Students will learn how to work with paints and washes while simultaneously being encouraged to develop their imagination and story-telling skills.
-Part of class time will be spent outside on the beach, sketching and painting the landscape around us.
+Part of class time will be spent outside on the beach, sketching the landscape around us.

-Functional Clay Projects
+Functional and Sculptural Clay Projects